Opinion | Republicans gear up for a torrent of Benghazi-style investigations

 When Barack Obama was president, they tried mightily to gin up one scandal after another, each one presented as though it were Worse Than Watergate and would finally take Obama down.
 Solyndra!
 Fast and Furious!
 And of course, Benghazi — over and over and over.

 It didn’t hurt them; despite their antics, they took complete control of Congress in 2014, then won the White House in 2016.
-Today they probably see that history as proof that the strategy works and they should just re-run the same play, holding hearings on whatever fake scandal their friends at Fox tell them is getting viewers animated, so Republican members can shout at Biden officials for the camera.
+Today they probably see that history as proof the strategy works and they should just rerun the same play, holding hearings on whatever fake scandal their friends at Fox News tell them is getting viewers animated, so Republican members can shout at Biden officials for the camera.

 There is some tiny chance that Democrats can avert a Republican takeover — if they could present their own voters with a compelling reason to turn out and vote.
 But at the moment, that doesn’t seem to be in the cards.
-Which means we’re headed for a period of phony investigations, fake outrage, and real misery.
+Which means we’re headed for a period of phony investigations, fake outrage and real misery.